ioccc-src/winner/1985/sicherman/README.md

 make all
 ```

-NOTE: there is an [alternate version](#alternate-code) for those who have an old
+There is an alternate version for those with an old enough compiler or one that
+accepts `-traditional-cpp`.
+The second alt version will be compiled in the case
-enough compiler or have a compiler that supports the option `-traditional-cpp`.
+that you have a compiler that does not support 1 arg only in `main()`.
+For
-There is also an alternate version that is meant to work in the case that your
-version of clang fails to compile it due to the wrong number of args to `main()`
-should that ever happen (a compiler error of some versions of clang if `main()`
+instance clang has a number of defects and some versions say that `main()` can
-has four args is that `main()` can only have 0, 2 or 3 args but it does
+only have 0, 2 or 3 args.
+The versions that have this that we know about do
-currently accept 1 arg to `main()` nonetheless).
+support 1 arg but in case this is ever changed the
+[sicherman.alt2.c](sicherman.alt2.c) is provided.
+See [Alternate
+code](#alternate-code) below for details on the alt code, the original entry.

 ## To use: